25th World Scout Jamboree: Infrastructure problems

+Saturated camping ground at Saemangeum, two days before the arrival of the participants.

 Soon after Scouts began arriving it became evident that sanitation, transportation, infrastructure, and other basic needs of the visiting Scouts were not going to be met.
 Poor planning and execution led to serious issues that were later heightened by the higher than anticipated temperature.
 The site of the Jamboree was previously tideland and the increased rainfall immediately before the opening ceremony only worsened the issues with the site.

 According to SBS News, the Ministry of Gender Equality and Family, which prepared for the festival, received an estimated budget of about ₩200 billion (about US$153 million), constructional costs included.
 There was no proper drainage facility on the event site, so the site experienced flooding before the opening ceremony.
 This was seen as more evidence of poor planning of the campsite by the KSA.
 The start of the Jamboree was delayed when unusually heavy rainfall resulted in flooding of part of the site, causing problems with water and power supplies.
+Despite organisers digging drainage ditches and deploying water pumps, in some areas tents had to be pitched on pallets because of standing water.

 Food shortages and hygiene issues including insufficient food and unmanaged facilities were also raised.
 Basic infrastructure, such as operational showering facilities, toilets, and trashcans, were not sufficiently provided by the organizers to sufficiently accommodate the 43,000 Scouts.
 Cases of dermatitis caused by P. fuscipes firebugs were also reported.

 Heat wave

 The Jamboree was also significantly affected by a heat wave, with temperatures reaching 35 °C (95 °F).
 On 4 August, 1,486 people went to the local hospital, which the organizing committee's general secretary, Choi Chang-haeng, attributed to high energy exertion during the opening ceremony's K-pop concert.
 At the opening ceremony, 88 people required medical attention, and the number of young people affected by the heat rose to over 1,000 the following day, and the organizing committee announced plans to deploy an additional 30 doctors and 60 nurses.
 Outdoor activities were replaced by cultural programs outside the event area, and authorities provided cooling equipment such as air conditioners.

 President Yoon Suk Yeol instructed the government to provide air-conditioned buses and refrigerated trucks to protect participants suffering from the heat wave.
-Calls for the government’s resignation continued in September, with North Jeolla provincial council members calling for the resignation of Minister of Gender Equality and Family Affairs Kim Hyun-sook.
+Calls for the government's resignation continued in September, with North Jeolla provincial council members calling for the resignation of Minister of Gender Equality and Family Affairs Kim Hyun-sook.
 The minister was later replaced by Prime Minister Yoon with Kim Haeng.